 Toss your rig out and let it sit when bait fishing.
 Because you’re not casting as frequently, a heavier line is fine.
 Artificial lure fishing requires more finesse, and you may want to use a lighter line for better casting.

 How Big Is Your Spool?

 If you have a small reel, you should use a lighter line.
-You can’t put heavy line on a small spool because there isn’t enough room.
-That is why it is critical to begin with a properly sized reel.
+You can’t put a heavy line on a small spool because there isn’t enough room.
+That is why it is critical, to begin with a properly sized reel.

 Personal Struggle or Catch at Any Cost?

 If all you want to do is catch some fish, a heavier line is usually the way to go.
 However, some anglers enjoy the personal challenge of catching fish with lighter lines.
 Some even use a 2 lb test when trout fishing because it requires them to properly set the drag and fight with patience.
 If you’re just starting out, it’s probably best to keep things simple and avoid this approach.

 Recap Choosing the pound test of your fishing line requires careful consideration.
 Finally, it is up to you to make the best decision based on the information available.